asift91/Manual_Migration/option2.md

 	- With the above steps Moodle infrastructure is ready.

   -  **Log Paths**
-		- On-Premise might be having different log path location and those paths need to be updated with Azure log paths.
+		- On-Premises might be having different log path location and those paths need to be updated with Azure log paths.
 		- TBD Need to be check how to configure log paths in Azure.
 -  **Restart servers**
 	- Update the time stamp to update the local copy in VMSS instance.